A wooden gavel resting on a dark surface — representing legal proceedings and discovery

 The Discovery Problem No One Talks About

 eDiscovery is one of the most consequential — and most underserved — parts of modern litigation.
 When a case involves a whistleblower complaint, a securities fraud investigation, or a wrongful termination with suspected retaliation, the scope of relevant communications is enormous: thousands of emails, Slack messages, calendar invites, call logs, and internal documents.
 Every thread where the client's name appeared.
-Every communication where the opposing party discussed the events in question.
+Every communication where the opposing party discussed the events in question, each potentially containing critical textual evidence.

 Law firms have traditionally handled this by engaging large forensic data consultancies.
 These engagements are slow, expensive, and introduce their own coordination overhead.
-Weeks pass while the vendor ingests and processes the data.
+Weeks pass while the vendor ingests and processes the data through traditional workflows instead of modern eDiscovery software.
 By the time a structured dataset is handed back to the legal team, the window for meaningful early case assessment has often already closed.

 Complex cases don't fail because the facts aren't there.
 They fail because the facts are buried — and no one had the time or tools to find them.